Building independence (Ages 7–9)

 Things to try with your child

 1. It’s still good to share

 Hearing a story read to you (rather than watching a story on TV or as a film) is hugely important for developing reading skills, but it’s also a relaxing routine which prepares children for a good night’s sleep.
-Hearing a story read out loud also means that children can have access to books that may as yet be too challenging to read alone - you can whet the appetite!
+Hearing a story read out loud also means that children can have access to books that may as yet be too challenging to read alone – you can whet their appetite!

 2. Open up the world of reading

 Share the variety of your reading with your child: books, magazines, websites, and apps, to show how reading can help you to follow your interests and to get involved.
 Help them to join blogs, online communities and clubs that link to their hobbies whether it’s swimming, football, dance or music.